tgross/gilamon/README.rst

 Contributing
 ============

-GilaMon is an open source project managed using `Mercurial`_ version control.
-The repository is hosted on `Bitbucket`_, so contributing is simple: fork the project and commit back your changes.
-Please keep in mind the following about contributing:
+GilaMon is an open source project managed using `Git`_ version control.
+The repository is hosted on `GitHub`_, so contributing is simple: fork and make a pull request.
+Make sure you've included tests.

-  * Contributed code must be written in the existing style.
-Please follow `PEP 8`_ and check out your code with `pylint`_.
-  * Run the tests before committing your changes.
-If your changes break the build, they won't be accepted.
-There's a batch script in the root directory that will discover and run all tests.
-  * If you're adding new functionality, you must include basic tests and documentation.

 Future Features